laroche/arm-devel-infrastructure/docs/DebianKernel.md

 How to install a kernel from the experimental distribution
 ----------------------------------------------------------

-Sometimes newer kernels are pushed to the experimentl distribution, so you might want to check there for a newer Debian kernel.
+Sometimes newer kernels are pushed to the experimental distribution, so you might want to check there for a newer Debian kernel.
 This is probably best done if your local system is Debian testing or Debian unstable: